claco/muster/README.md

 # Muster

-Muster is a gem that turns query string options in varying formats into data structures suitable for easier consumption in things like AR scopes and queries, making API development just a little bit easier.
+Muster is a gem that turns query string options of varying formats into data structures suitable for easier consumption in things like AR and DataMapper scopes and queries, making API development just a little bit easier.

     select=id&select=name      {select => ['id', 'name']}
     select=id,name             {select => ['id', 'name']}